DRAGON: LLM-Driven Decomposition and Reconstruction Agents for Large-Scale Combinatorial Optimization: Experiments

 OPRO fails to return valid solutions for all groups, as some hard instances in groups exceed the runtime limit, resulting in an infinite gap \texttt{inf}.
 SGE consistently produces infeasible solutions (\texttt{infe}), likely because it lacks explicit feasibility checks, since its original design is for small problems (under 30 nodes).
 LMEA handles slightly larger instances but exhibits high gaps and fails beyond 2k-node due to prompt length limits and generation timeouts.

-As shown in Figure~\ref{fig:tsp_opt_compare}, results on TSPLIB reveal that SGE is excluded due to infeasible solutions, while OPRO is omitted as ``\texttt{inf}'' that no solution found due to its slow inference time across all groups.
+As shown in Figure~\ref{fig:tsp_opt_compare}, the results in TSPLIB reveal that SGE is excluded due to infeasibility, while OPRO is omitted as ``\texttt{inf}'' so that no solution was found due to its slow inference time in all groups.
 LMEA is able to solve up to medium-sized instances but exhibits relatively large optimality gaps.
 ReEvo(c) achieves strong results up to the medium-size group, whereas ReEvo(a) excels on smaller instances.
-Although DRAGON does not outperform across every group, it demonstrates clear superiority on larger-scale problems, benefiting from its task allocation mechanism, where decomposition and reconstruction collaborate effectively.
+Although DRAGON is not the best on every group, it shows clear advantages on larger-scale problems, driven by its task‑allocation mechanism, where decomposition and reconstruction work effectively together.

 Figure~\ref{fig:cvrp_gap_compare} presents the methods capable of obtaining feasible solutions for CVRP instances.
 As CVRP is inherently more complex than TSP, DRAGON outperforms ReEvo(a) primarily on large-scale problems, where its decomposition–reconstruction mechanism demonstrates greater advantages.